carboxylBase/AimLab-AutoAim-Py/README.md

 2. Launch AimLab and select a map you want to play.

-3. Focus the Scream or Mask window, then press the `s` key.
+3. Focus the Screem or Mask window, then press the `s` key.
 Auto-aiming will start after 3 seconds.